awsdocs/amazon-s3-developer-guide/doc_source/example-bucket-policies.md

 # Bucket Policy Examples<a name="example-bucket-policies"></a>

 This section presents a few examples of typical use cases for bucket policies\.
 The policies use *bucket* and *examplebucket* strings in the resource value\.
 To test these policies, replace these strings with your bucket name\.
-For information about access policy language, see [Access Policy Language Overview](access-policy-language-overview.md)\.
+For information about access policy language, see [Policies and Permissions in Amazon S3](access-policy-language-overview.md)\.

 **Note**
 Bucket policies are limited to 20 KB in size\.